Lodging a claim at an employment tribunal

 Also, this can happen if a reasonable settlement offer is made and is not accepted and later the claim is unsuccessful.
 This is explored in more detail below.
 Claimants are more likely to have costs awarded against them than respondents.

-If you’ve read our article on ‘without prejudice’ letters and meetings, you’ll understand the meaning of the phrase, and so now we can introduce you to the term ‘save as to costs’ which can be used as an extension to the rule.
+If you’ve read our articles on without prejudice letters and without prejudice meetings, you’ll understand the meaning of the phrase, and so now we can introduce you to the term ‘save as to costs’ which can be used as an extension to the rule.
 This term is often used in settlement offer letters from the employer to the employee, but employees can, and should, use this too.

 The ‘‘without prejudice save as to costs’ means that you cannot show it to a tribunal during the proceedings but it might be relevant at the end of the case if there is an application for legal costs to be paid.